zenstackhq/zenstack-docs/docs/reference/cli.md

 ### generate

-Generates RESTful CRUD API and React hooks from your model.
+Generates Prisma schema and other artifacts as specified by "plugin"s in ZModel.

 ```bash
 zenstack generate [options]